 The price is also great, being a bit cheaper than some other alternative brands and they even offer a lifetime guarantee!

 While these pruning sheers look great with their chrome look finish, our only complaint is that the handles need a non-slip covering.
-Apart from that these pruning shears are almost perfect.
+Apart from that, these pruning shears are almost perfect.

 Easily adjustable, with a non-slip handle and made in Switzerland from light weight materials – the F-8 is sure to fit comfortably in almost any hand.

-It also has a sap groove that prevents the blades from getting gummed up.
+It also has a sap groove that prevents the blade from getting gummed up.
 Once again, Felco is a top of the line manufacturer that is hard to beat when it comes to pruning shears.

 Because the steel blades are of such high quality, re-sharpening them is a breeze and the one set of blades should last you a life time.